kakderishikesh/BomBot-Chat/SUPABASE_SETUP.md

 ## 🔄 Migration Notes

-If you're adding this to an existing BomBot installation:
+If you're adding this to an existing BOMbot installation:

 1. Your existing functionality will continue to work
 2. Chat logging will start immediately after setup